68publishers/cookie-consent/README.md

 </footer>
 ```

-But it is not always possible to achieve the right result with this automation (depending on the website layout).
+However, it is not always possible to achieve the right result with this automation (depending on the website layout).
 In this case, leave the `Settings modal trigger selector` field blank and define the link in your layout manually.
 Opening of the settings modal will be triggered automatically to the link.

 ## Triggering tags based on the consent